-The Fellowship in Complex Family Planning is an ACGME accredited, two-year, post-residency program offered by the Division of Family Planning.
-Ranked among the top women’s health fellowships, the Complex Family Planning Fellowship Program at Washington University in St. Louis prepares trainees to achieve excellence in academic medicine.
+The Fellowship in Complex Family Planning is an ACGME-accredited, two-year, post-residency program offered by the Division of Family Planning.
+Under the direction of a top-ranking department, the Complex Family Planning Fellowship Program at WashU Medicine prepares trainees to achieve excellence in academic medicine.

 Under close mentorship, fellows receive hands-on training in patient care and clinical research, develop clinical and teaching skills, and connect to a national network of family planning experts.